fastai/fastdownload/README.md

 ```

 If there is no ini file present, one will be automatically created for for you using the details you pass to `FastDownload`.

+You can add any additional key/value pairs to the config file that you want.
+When you call `FastDownload.get` pass `extract_key` to use a key other than `data` for choosing a location to extract to.